 “Process Facility” means any equipment associated with industrial operations, such as agricultural, chemical, petrochemical, heavy oil, refining, oil and gas facilities, pulp and paper, cement, electrical utilities, mining, and bulk storage of ammonia and propane.

 For process facilities, a formal, documented pressure equipment integrity management system may be required to ensure that the pressure equipment is safe throughout its full life cycle – from design, construction, and installation, through operation and decommissioning.

 Most process plant equipment and other major industrial plant equipment is inspected periodically by owners under pressure equipment integrity management systems that have been registered with ABSA.
 These owners are termed “owner-users” and their integrity management systems are referred to as “Owner-User Programs” (OUPs).
 For detailed requirements regarding in-service inspections under an OUP, see the “Owner-User Pressure Equipment Integrity Management Requirements” document (AB-512).

-Equipment not covered under an Owner-User Program is inspected periodically by an inspection company or by an ABSA Safety Codes Officer.
+Equipment not covered under an Owner-User Program is inspected periodically by an Integrity assessment organization or by an ABSA Safety Codes Officer.
 Contact your nearest ABSA office for more information.